REPORT IF SEEN: This species is currently controlled by KISC, if you see it please report it.

 - On the Pono Endorsement Black List.
 Pono Endorsed Nurseries and Landscapers have agreed to immediately discontinue the sale of common rush.

 - You can plant pono by reporting common rush to KISC at 808-821-1490 or firstname.lastname@example.org .
 KISC crew members can remove it from your landscaping free of charge and help identify suitable replacements.

-- Cyperus leavigatus or Makaloa is a native Hawaiian sedge that often grows in low elevation wetland.
-It has circular stems, but does not clump like J. effusus and has a much smaller inflorescence
+Native Hawaiian sedge that often grows in low elevation wetland.
+It has circular stems, but does not clump like J. effusus and has a much smaller inflorescence.